0xPolygon/Polygon-Improvement-Proposals/PIPs/PIP-70.md

 updateMinAmounts uint256 _minDeposit, uint256 _minHeimdallFee
 ```

-Because the `StakeManager` is an upgradeable proxy contract, no redeployment is needed; we are simply updating a storage variable in the existing contract.

 This change affects the requirements for initial self-staking of new validators as follows:

 - **StakeManager `minDeposit`**: The `StakeManager` contract on Ethereum maintains a public variable `minDeposit` denominated in POL.
 The `stakeFor(address user, uint256 amount, ...)` function enforces that any new validator’s stake amount must be ≥ `minDeposit`.